 Your key responsibility as Greeter is to welcome every newcomer entering the door and help them get to the Welcome table.
-Once they are at the Welcome table, the Lead Greeter (usually the Membership Coordinator) will take over and you can go back to "floating", watching for newcomers coming in.
+Once they are at the Welcome table, the Welcomer will take over and you can go back to "floating", watching for newcomers coming in.

 Your secondary responsibility is to be available to answer questions about the day's events.
-Your primary tool for this is the printed schedule on the free-standing sign in the lobby.
-On this sign we try to clarify What and Where, especially in regards to children's programming for that Sunday.
+Your primary tool for this is the printed schedule on the bulletin board in the lobby.
+If the service is in the Sanctuary or it is a Family Chapel Sunday, there will be a sign in the lobby to indicate that.
+You can refer to that sig.
 Your second tool is your own knowledge of FUUSA, which you can augment by reading the FAQ following this job description.